 The French Revolution of 1789 brought down the centuries-old regime of absolute monarchy and privileged nobility.
 In its place the revolutionaries founded a new regime based on principles of individual liberty, equal rights, and popular sovereignty.
 Yet the ensuing 10 years of political instability would be exploited by Bonaparte to seize power in a militarist regime which was, in some ways, more autocratic than that of Louis XVI and, in terms of the millions of casualties of the Napoleonic Wars, much more lethal.

 The Revolution smashed the stranglehold of hereditary privilege and venality, hitherto endemic in all parts of old regime society.
 Many young men profited from the ending of privilege to forge careers in the higher ranks of the army.
-Bonaparte was one of them.
+Napoleon Bonaparte was one of them.
 Although his family were minor nobility, they were also Corsican, and of Italian origin (France had conquered Corsica in 1769), the kind of people who, before the Revolution, were looked down upon as foreigners and outsiders.

 The disastrous decision of the revolutionary leaders to go to war against the European powers opposed to the Revolution set in motion a chain of events that would lead to the revolutionary government becoming ever more dependent on the armies and their generals.
 Tensions were inflamed by the émigrés – French opponents of the Revolution who had fled abroad and agitated for the foreign powers to invade France and overturn the Revolution.